This guidance does not apply to the University of Missouri Healthcare System.

 All natural trees and evergreen decorations must be sprayed with a fire retardant material.

-Seasonal decorations may be put up no earlier than November 22, 2017, and must be removed from the site by January 7, 2018.
+Seasonal decorations may not be put up no earlier than November 21, 2018, and must be removed from the site by January 7, 2019.
 Please remember that the danger of fire increases each day fresh cut foliage and trees are displayed.

 If trees and/or boughs become dry before these dates they must be immediately removed.
 Electrical cords for lights should not be run through or under a door, especially a metal door.
 Such practice can lead to electrocution or a fire.

 Please distribute this information to the appropriate personnel in your department/building.
-(PDF format available.)
+(The PDF version of this information is available here: PDF.)
 Contact Environmental Health & Safety at (573) 882-7018 for more information.

 Requirements for ALL trees and decorations